jparenty/canada-cannabis-store-scrapper/README.md

 This python script scrap cannabis stores across all of Canada,

-For now the script only count each store.
+For now the script only count the number of stores in each Province/Territory.

 You can edit the code to easily scrap details about each store (such as LAT/LONG, is MED/REC, and possible reviews).
 For more details, look for comments in the code.